idris-lang/Idris2/INSTALL.md

 This builds an Idris 2 compiler from scheme code output from a working Idris 2 compiler (which isn't necessarily up to date, but is up to date enough to build the current repository).
-It then rebuilds using the result.
+It then rebuilds using the result, and runs the tests.

-Then to install, type:
+If all is well, to install, type:

 * `make install`

-If you want to check everything is working, type:

-* `make test IDRIS2_BOOT=idris2sh`

-(You have to install first, because the test script relies on an existing Idris 2 installation.)

 1b: Installing with an existing Idris 2
 ---------------------------------------